MartinGV10/Tummer/README.md

 # Tummer

-**Tummer** is a personalized chronic illness management platform that helps users track symptoms, log meals, identify trigger foods, and gain insights into how diet and lifestyle impact their health.
+**Tummer** is a personalized chronic illness management platform that helps users track symptoms, log meals, identify trigger foods, share community posts, and gain insights into how diet and lifestyle impact their health.

 The platform is designed for individuals with **chronic illnesses, food sensitivities, or dietary restrictions** who want a structured way to monitor their health and discover patterns over time.